Maciejlys/Countdown-react-adding/README.md

 I learned alot while doing this project.\
 I am getting used to typescript more and my react is getting better.\
-I also learned uses of localstorage and I plan to use that knowledge in my next projcet!
+I also learned uses of localstorage and I plan to use that knowledge in my next project!

 If I would redo the project I would definitely split existing code into more parts.\
 The later in the project I went the more code I had to reuse because I didn't split it\